iboutsikas/iboutsikas.github.io/_projects/memefs-viewer.md

 ---
 layout: project
 title: MEMEfs Viewer
-caption: A filesystem browser for Dreamcast's VMU
+caption: A filesystem browser for Dreamcast's VMU, written in Angular + Electron
 description: >
     This is a tool developed for UMBC's CMSC421 - Operating Systems.
 It allows students to get information about a VMU image.
 date: 27 Oct 2018